Skip to main content

 @parameter

-You can add the @parameter decorator on an if statement or on a nested function to run that code at compile time.
+You can add the @parameter decorator on an if or for statement to run that code at compile time, or on a nested function to create a parametric closure.

 Parametric if statement